10 Patents Which Revolutionized the Semiconductor Industry (Part 1)

 How did the patent solve this problem?

-Jean Hoerni’s invention of the Local Oxidation of Silicon (LOCOS) process provided a reliable and scalable method for creating isolated regions of oxide on a silicon wafer.
+Local Oxidation of Silicon (LOCOS) process provided a reliable and scalable method for creating isolated regions of oxide on a silicon wafer.
 This allowed for the fabrication of complex ICs with multiple transistors in close proximity without interference.

 What was the impact?

 The LOCOS process revolutionized semiconductor manufacturing by enabling the production of more advanced and densely packed integrated circuits.
 This led to the development of smaller, faster, and more powerful electronic devices, ranging from microprocessors to memory chips.
-Hoerni’s patent played a crucial role in the evolution of the semiconductor industry and continues to be a cornerstone of modern IC fabrication processes.
+This patent played a crucial role in the evolution of the semiconductor industry and continues to be a cornerstone of modern IC fabrication processes.

 5. Shallow Ion Implantation (US Patent 4,093,871) – 1978, by Arthur Ashkin and Richard Lee at Bell Labs: